How to Get a UX Internship: Hiring Tips for Employers 2025

 Step 4: Onboarding

-Think about all the different stakeholders this intern will deal with on a daily basis.
-Consider all the tools this person is going to use, and the processes your team use as well.
-Different companies have different workflows so even if they have done an internship with another company, brief them as if they are completely new to work anyways.
+Think of all the different stakeholders this intern will be dealing with on a daily basis.
+Networking events are great opportunities for interns to connect, share experiences and potentially find job or internship opportunities in the UX design field.
+Consider all the tools this person will be using and the processes your team uses.
+Different companies have different workflows so even if they have done an internship with another company, brief them as if they are new to work anyway.

 • Design tools to download